rgrove/rawgit/FAQ.md

 While I do my best to keep things running, things sometimes go wrong.
 Sometimes there are network or provider issues outside my control.
 Sometimes abusive traffic temporarily affects response times.
 Sometimes things break while I'm asleep and I don't know there are problems until I wake up.
 And sometimes I break things by doing something dumb (although I try really hard not to).

 Since I run RawGit in my spare time, with my own money and with CDN hosting generously donated by [StackPath](https://stackpath.com/), it has a budget that's probably less than you pay for coffee in a given month.
 My goal is to help other open source developers get their projects up and running, but if you need to serve files that are crucial to your business, you should pay for a host with well-funded infrastructure and uptime guarantees.

+## Why does RawGit redirect requests for .jpg, .png, and other image files to GitHub?

+GitHub already serves certain file types — such as .jpg and .png files — with the correct `Content-Type` headers, so there's no benefit to proxying these files through RawGit.
+RawGit will redirect requests for these file types to GitHub to avoid wasting bandwidth.
+You should update your URLs to request these files from GitHub directly.

 ## Why do anonymous gist URLs return 403 errors?